Samir-Kesare/OpsTree-Documentation-/Terragrunt/Documentation/README.md

 2. **Integration with Other Security Tools** - Enhance the effectiveness of your security strategy by integrating OWASP Dependency-Check with other security tools.
 This synergistic approach provides a more comprehensive security analysis. (eg, DAST , Container security )

 3. **Handling False Positives** - False positives in dependency scanning results can occasionally occur.
 Here's how to handle them effectively.
 Leverage Dependency-Check's suppression mechanism to manage false positives, ensuring accurate reporting and engage with the Dependency-Check community to share and verify findings, improving the accuracy of future scans.

 ***
-## Security and Compliance

-1. **Security Measures**  - Set appropriate vulnerability thresholds to trigger alerts or fail the build based on severity levels.

-2. **Compliance Standards** - Identify and understand compliance standards relevant to your industry and project.

-3. **Continuous Monitoring** - Implement tools and processes for automated monitoring of dependencies to ensure ongoing compliance.
-You may also conduct periodic audits to review and validate compliance measures, making adjustments as necessary.

-***
 ## Contact Information